-- To increase the numbers of children placed through Early Permanence through early identification of children and increasing the number of EP adopters. - To improve timeliness in agreeing transitional payments for foster carers adopting the child in their care to reduce delay and a process has been implemented to achieve this. - To ensure all children considered 'harder to place' are identified early for OAWY to commence family finding.
-For OAWY to continue taking an innovative approach to family finding for these children, ensuring that all avenues are proactively explored. - To increase staff understanding of adoption, including Early Permanence, through training. - Continue to jointly review cases where adoptions disrupt or breakdown to understand contributing factors to inform future practice. - A VFM study has been commissioned.
-Outcome of the exercise will inform future funding streams and planning to ensure resources are appropriately funded. - Introduce some challenge to the budget for inter-agency placements and assess whether this should form part of the outcomes-based formula used to calculate partner contributions. - Introduce some contract (agreement) management to review all outcomes to the objectives of the agreement.

-• Finance staff and Service managers should review all available data at the time of formula reset to ensure all parties are clear what the apportionments are based on.
+- To increase the numbers of children placed through Early Permanence through early identification of children and increasing the number of EP adopters.
+This remains a key area for improvement. - To improve timeliness in agreeing transitional payments for foster carers adopting the child in their care to reduce delay and a process has been implemented to achieve this. - To ensure all children considered 'harder to place' are identified early for OAWY to commence family finding.
+For OAWY to continue taking an innovative approach to family finding for these children, ensuring that all avenues are proactively explored. - To increase staff understanding of adoption, including Early Permanence, through training. - Continue to jointly review cases where adoptions disrupt or breakdown to understand contributing factors to inform future practice. - Introduce some contract (agreement) management to review all outcomes to the objectives of the agreement. - Finance staff and Service managers should review all available data at the time of formula reset to ensure all parties are clear what the apportionments are based on.
 This should commence swiftly to ensure it concludes in time for the 2024/25 refresh.